rahul-verma/swayam/docs/README.md

-Swayam employs the STEPs model of problem solving using LLMs by Rahul Verma.
+Swayam employs the Epic-STEPs model of problem solving using LLMs by Rahul Verma.
 It has the following high level components:

+A large problem is called an Epic which can be broken down into STEPs:

 Story: Captures the broad, overarching narrative or goal.
 It gives a sense of direction and purpose.
 This largely involves human intellect with some usage of tooling.